zegerk/plugwise-mqtt/README.md

 The bridge can also export all data from the Plugwise Adam and the attached Toms and Annas in order to create nice dashboards and graphs; this has been tested using Thingsboard and the Thingsboard IoT gateway.

+Note the bridge only supports setting the thermostat temperature, not other features of the Plugwise appliances are currently available.

 ## Features

 * Set the temperature of Anna thermostats through MQTT topic(s)